Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains

-To further demonstrate compliance with the Eigenstate Thermalization Hypothesis\cite{Rigol(2010)}, Figures \ref{fig:StandarDeviation} and \ref{fig:MAxMin} show, respectively, the standard deviation and the maximum minus the minimum value of the entanglement entropy and the number of particles at site one as a function of the energy of the eigenstates for moving windows of 200 energy eigenstates.
-Four different sizes of the system are considered $N=M=7,8,9$ and $10$.
-It can be observed that, for energies below $E/N\lesssim 1.1$ and for the two observables, both dispersion measures diminish as the system size is increased, which is a strong test of the validity of the ETH for the same energy interval where quantum chaos was diagnosed in the model (see Fig.\ref{fig:r_promedio}).
+To further support the validity of the Eigenstate Thermalization Hypothesis\cite{Rigol(2010)}, Figures \ref{fig:StandarDeviation} and \ref{fig:MAxMin} present two complementary measures of eigenstate-to-eigenstate fluctuations.
+Specifically, Fig. \ref{fig:StandarDeviation} shows the standard deviation, while Fig. \ref{fig:MAxMin} displays the range (maximum minus minimum) of the entanglement entropy and the number of particles at the central site.
+Both quantities are computed using moving windows of 200 consecutive eigenstates and are plotted as functions of the mean energy within each window.
+These analysis are performed for four system sizes: $N=M=7,8,9$ and $10$.
+For both observables and both fluctuation measures, a clear trend is observed: in the low-energy regime ($E/N\lesssim 1.1$), the magnitude of fluctuations decreases as the system size increases.
+This behavior provides strong evidence in support of the ETH within the same energy interval where signatures of quantum chaos were previously identified in the model (see Fig.\ref{fig:r_promedio}).